kengz/spacy-nlp/README.md

   console.log(output);
   console.log(JSON.stringify(output[0].parse_tree, null, 2));
 });

+// Store output into variable
+const result = await nlp.parse("Bob Brought the pizza to Alice.");
 ```

 And the output is the syntax parse tree with POS tagging.
 For the `parse_tree`, `NE` means `Named Entity` for NER; `arc` of an object is incident on it.
 An arc points from `head` word to `modifier` word.
 See the explanation on [Tensorflow/syntaxnet](https://github.com/tensorflow/models/tree/master/syntaxnet#dependency-parsing-transition-based-parsing).